Cook smarter

 4. Finish with shrimp paste and garlic

 A properly pounded green curry paste takes 20-30 minutes but produces a paste with depth that no shortcut can match.
+The first time I made one from scratch, the difference from jarred paste was so stark I couldn't go back.

 Guacamole in a molcajete

-The porous volcanic stone of a molcajete adds a subtle mineral quality and creates the ideal texture — partly smooth, partly chunky:
+The porous volcanic stone of a molcajete adds a subtle mineral quality and creates the ideal texture, partly smooth, partly chunky:

 1. Grind chili, salt, and cilantro stems to a paste